vuejs/v2.vuejs.org/src/v2/api/index.md

 - **Details:**

   The instantiation options used for the current Vue instance.
-This is useful when you want to include custom properties in the options:
+This option is useful when you want to include custom properties in the options:

   ``` js
   new Vue({